What is a laser?

 How many laser treatments can I expect?

 - Vascular lesions may require multiple treatments.
-The treatment time depends on the form, size and location of the lesions as well the skin type.
+The treatment time depends on the form, size and location of the lesions as well as the skin type.

 - Laser hair removal needs multiple sessions (3 to 6 sessions or more).
-The number of sessions depends on the area of the body being treated, skin colour, coarseness of hair, underlying conditions such as polycystic ovaries, and gender.
+The number of sessions depends on the area of the body being treated, skin colour, coarseness of hair, underlying conditions such as polycystic ovaries, and sex.

 - Clinicians generally recommend waiting from 3 to 8 weeks between laser sessions for hair removal.

-- Depending on the area, the skin will remain completely clean and smooth for around 6 to 8 weeks after a treatment; it is time for the next session when fine hairs start to grow again.
+- Depending on the area, the skin will remain completely clean and smooth for around 6 to 8 weeks after treatment; it is time for the next session when fine hairs start to grow again.

 - The colour of the tattoo and the depth of the pigment influence the duration and the outcome of the laser treatment for tattoo removal.